-At the time of the issuance and delivery of the Notes, the County will covenant for the benefit of the Beneficial Owners (as hereinabove defined) of the Notes, in accordance with the requirements of Rule 15c2-12 (as the same may be amended or officially interpreted from time to time) (the "Rule") promulgated by the Securities and Exchange Commission (the "Commission"), to provide to the Electronic Municipal Market Access system of the Municipal Securities Rulemaking Board ("MSRB") or other entity authorized or designated by the Commission, in a timely manner not later than ten (10) business days after the occurrence of the event, notice of any of the following events with respect to the Notes:
+At the time of the issuance and delivery of the Bonds, the County will covenant for the benefit of the Beneficial Owners (as hereinabove defined) of the Bonds, in accordance with the requirements of Rule 15c2-12 (as the same may be amended or officially interpreted from time to time) (the "Rule") promulgated by the Securities and Exchange Commission (the "Commission"), to provide during any fiscal year in which the Bonds are outstanding, to the Electronic Municipal Market Access system of the Municipal Securities Rulemaking Board ("MSRB") or other entity authorized or designated by the Commission, (i) certain annual financial information and operating data for the preceding fiscal year, in a form generally consistent with the information contained herein and a copy of the audited financial statements (prepared in accordance with generally accepted accounting principles in effect at the time of the audit) for the preceding fiscal year, if any; such information, data and audit, if any, will be so provided on or prior to August 1 of each such fiscal year, but in no event, not later than the last business day of each such fiscal year and (ii) in a timely manner not later than ten (10) business days after the occurrence of the event, notice of any of the following events with respect to the Bonds:

 - 1. Principal and interest payment delinquencies; - 2.
 Non-payment related defaults, if material.
-It should be noted that none of the Notes, the proceedings of the County authorizing the Notes, the Local Finance Law, nor any other law, makes any provision for non-payment related defaults on the Notes, or other general obligations of the County; - 3.
+It should be noted that none of the Bonds, the proceedings of the County authorizing the Bonds, the Local Finance Law, nor any other law, makes any provision for non-payment related defaults on the Bonds, or other general obligations of the County; - 3.
 Unscheduled draws on debt service reserves reflecting financial difficulties.
-It should be noted that the County is not legally authorized to establish, nor has it established a debt service reserve securing the Notes; - 4.
+It should be noted that the County is not legally authorized to establish, nor has it established a debt service reserve securing the Bonds; - 4.
 Unscheduled draws on credit enhancements reflecting financial difficulties; - 5.
-Substitution of credit or liquidity providers, or their failure to perform;

-- 6. Adverse tax opinions, the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701 TEB) or other material notices or determinations with respect to the tax status of the Notes, or other material events affecting the tax status of the Notes; - 7.
-Modifications to rights of Beneficial Owners or holders of the Notes, if material; - 8.
-Note calls, if material, and tender offers; - 9.
+Substitution of credit or liquidity providers, or their failure to perform; - 6.
+Adverse tax opinions, the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701 TEB) or other material notices or determinations with respect to the tax status of the Bonds, or other material events affecting the tax status of the Bonds; - 7.
+Modifications to rights of Beneficial Owners or holders of the Bonds, if material; - 8.
+Bond calls, if material, and tender offers; - 9.
 Defeasances.
-It should be noted that none of the Notes, the proceedings authorizing the Notes, the Local Finance Law, nor any other law makes any provision for the legal defeasance of the Notes; - 10.
-Release, substitution, or sale of property securing repayment of the Notes, if material.
-It should be noted that the Notes are general obligations of the County and are not secured by any collateral, but rather are entitled to the pledge of the faith and credit of the County; - 11.
+It should be noted that none of the Bonds, the proceedings authorizing the Bonds, the Local Finance Law, nor any other law makes any provision for the legal defeasance of the Bonds; - 10.
+Release, substitution, or sale of property securing repayment of the Bonds, if material.
+It should be noted that the Bonds are general obligations of the County and are not secured by any collateral, but rather are entitled to the pledge of the faith and credit of the County; - 11.
 Rating changes; - 12.
-Bankruptcy, insolvency, receivership or similar event of the County;\ - 13.
-The consummation of a merger, consolidation, or acquisition involving the County or the sale of all or substantially all of the assets of the County, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; or - 14.
-Appointment of a successor or additional trustee or the change of name of a trustee, if material.
-It should be noted that there is no trustee for the Notes.
+Bankruptcy, insolvency, receivership or similar event of the County; - 13.
+The consummation of a merger, consolidation, or acquisition involving the County or the sale of all or substantially all of the assets of the County, other than in the ordinary course of business, the entry into a definitive agreement to